Pulsar110/DiversitySimulator/README.md

 Dynamics
 - Swap
     - RandomSwapper: Randomly select a pair of vertices and swap them if both of their utilities can.
     - UtilityOrderedSwapper: Iterate by priority based on the utility of the vertex.
+Small utility first.
 - Swap conditions:
     - INDIVIDUAL_GREATER: swap if both new utilities are greater.
     - INDIVIDUAL_NO_WORSE: swap if both new utilities are equal or greater and at least one is greater.